Religion and the Russian invasion of Ukraine: Islam

+Russia

-Islam is a prominent minority faith in Russia, and some Muslims in that country have given theological justifications for supporting the invasion of Ukraine.
-Magomed Khitanev, a Muslim military commander, described the Russian invasion as a “holy jihad” and said “We’re on the side of God!
+Islam is a prominent minority faith in Russia, and some Muslims in the country have given theological justifications for supporting the invasion of Ukraine.
+Magomed Khitanev, a Muslim military commander, described the Russian invasion as a "holy jihad" and said "We're on the side of God!
 We are defending divine laws.
 We are defending our faith.
 We're asking: Oh Ukrainians, why did you permit gay parades in Kyiv, Kharkiv and Odesa?"
-Khitanev also falsely accused Pope Francis, who opposes the invasion, of officially endorsing gay marriage and gender transition and claimed that the “Roman Pope officially opened the temple of Satan.”
+Khitanev also falsely accused Pope Francis, who opposed the invasion, of officially endorsing gay marriage and gender transition and claimed that the "Roman Pope officially opened the temple of Satan."
 The event featuring Khitanev and Vladimir Solovyov was widely broadcast on Russian state TV.

+The Grand Mufti of Russia, Talgat Tadzhuddin, and other Russian Muslim leaders supported the invasion of Ukraine.
+Tadzhuddin supported the Kremlin's claim that they were participating in the "denazification" of Ukraine, and said that the Russian government should continue the war "so as to leave no fascists or parasites anywhere near us, because in future there may not be enough pesticide".

+Ramzan Kadyrov, leader of Chechnya, claimed that the invasion was a "war against Satanism" and urged Caucasians to sign up for the military, because "this concerns us more than anyone".
+Kadyrov claimed Russia was waging "a great jihad" against Ukraine.

+Two Muslim Tajik nationals that had enlisted in the Russian army began the Soloti military training ground shooting against their commanders and other soldiers after an argument with other soldiers about whether the war in Ukraine was "holy" (the Tajiks' position being that the only just war would be one waged by Muslims against infidels).
+They began the shooting after a lieutenant colonel allegedly described Allah as a "weakling" and "coward".